ValentinTh/Memory/README.md

 # Memory
-All things that gets out my mind
+All things that get out of my mind